What is cyanide?

 - Smoking cigarettes is probably one of the major sources of cyanide exposure for people who do not work in cyanide-related industries.

-How cyanide works
+How does cyanide work?

 - Poisoning caused by cyanide depends on the amount of cyanide a person is exposed to, the route of exposure, and the length of time that a person is exposed.